EZ4BYG/DL_Apps/Unet/Pretreatment/readme.md

-# Little programs that preprocess raw data
+# Little programs that Preprocess raw data + Model prediction

 Contents: each program function is shown in the file name